apigee/api-platform-samples/learn-edge/fault-handling-1/README.md

 ### Next step

-The next proxy, [fault-handling-2](../fault-handling-2/README.md), illustrates you can have multiple fault rules in a proxy and the order in which fault rules execute.
+The next proxy, [fault-handling-2](../fault-handling-2/README.md), illustrates that you can have multiple fault rules in a proxy and the order in which fault rules execute.

 ### Ask the community